-How one farm is delaying Cape Town's Day Zero
+Cape Town diary: A toilet is our best gift in years

+Cape Town, a city of 4 million people, may soon be the first major city to run out of water.
+This is the second installment in Cape Town Diary, a weekly series exploring how Cape Town's water crisis is affecting the daily life of one resident: Raymond Joseph.
+Joseph is a freelance journalist living and working in Cape Town.
+The views expressed in this commentary are his own.

+(CNN)Like many people in Cape Town, I teared up last week as I watched a video of the gates of a privately owned dam being opened to release 10 billion liters of water, a lifesaving gift for our drought stricken city.
-Unless you're living through Cape Town's water crisis, it's hard to explain the magnitude of this donation from a rural farming community, which will add 20 days

-of water to our rapidly dwindling supplies.
+Unless you're living through Cape Town's water crisis, it's hard to explain the magnitude of this donation from a rural farming community, which will add 20 days of water to our rapidly dwindling supplies.
 The generous gift is from the fruit farming community of the picturesque Elgin/Grabouw Valley, which lies behind the rugged Hottentots Hollands Mountains that separate Cape Town from its hinterland.

 Although just 45 miles from Cape Town, the valley lies in a different catchment area and has enjoyed good rainfall.
 Their dams, many of them privately owned by the local farming community, are full -- unlike those supplying Cape Town.
 And these farmers are taking a big gamble, as they will face hardship if their next rainy season doesn't top up their dams.

-Their donation, along with other measures now in place, has pushed back Day Zero, when the water runs out and the taps are turned off, from April 16 to May 11
+Their donation, along with other measures now in place, has pushed back Day Zero, when the water runs out and the taps are turned off, from April 16 to May 11.

-.
 It also takes us closer to the start of the rainy season -- if the rains finally return to normal patterns after three abnormally dry years.

 But Capetonians also are making a concerted effort to be a part of the solution.
 More and more people are cutting back water usage to meet the strict daily allowance of 13.2 gallons (50 liters) per person.
-And those who ignore the restrictions are being whipped into shape with steep fines and punitive levies
+And those who ignore the restrictions are being whipped into shape with steep fines and punitive levies for those who exceed their limit.

 Yet despite the now frenzied attempts by the authorities to stave off Day Zero I, like many others, no longer trust what the politicians are telling us about if and when the taps will run dry.
 Instead, I continue to plan for a worst-case scenario, while hoping it never comes to that.